edwindus/attentionspan/content/posts/2024/berthold-serie-m/index.md

 This scanner is suitable for digitizing black and white images that meet the quality requirements set by Berthold.
 Due to its high resolution, this flatbed scanner is suitable for digitizing halftone and line recordings.

-A scanned image can be edited with the Berthold**Workstation**.
-The reduction, enlargement, tilting and electronic manipulation can be controlled optically directly on the Berthold**Workstation**.
-Without over-scanning images, it is possible to correct image-, line- and text-elements and all interconnections up to the moment of exposure.
-The operator can select a resolution from 1 to 100 lines/mm.
-This allows the scanning time and data volume to be adapted to the requirements of each individual job.
-A resolution of 100 lines/mm is comparable to normal camera quality, even with thin line elements.
-The built-in data compression (Berthold run-length code) reduces the data volume by up to a factor of 30 for line images.
-This takes place in the scanner and results in significant time savings when transferring data from the scanner to the Berthold**DataTower** or Berthold**DataBox**.
-The storage space itself is also limited.

 With the Berthold**HRScanner** you can digitize black/white and color models up to a size of 320 x 520 mm.
 The spectral properties of the Berthold**HRScanner** are tailored to the human eye, ensuring optimal tonal value conversion of even the most critical color models.
 All scan data is passed on-line to the Berthold**DataBox** or to the Berthold**DataTower**.